$100,000 per person

 b) required by the standard regulations of the conveyance transporting You; and

-c) authorized in advance by the Company or its authorized representative.
+c) authorized in advance by the Company or its authorized Travel Assistance Company and arranged by the Company’s authorized Travel Assistance Company.

-Transportation of Dependent Children: If You are in the Hospital for more than seven (7) days, the Company will return Your unattended Dependent Children accompanying You on the scheduled Trip, to their home or Your next of kin with an attendant if necessary.
+Transportation of Minor Children: If You are expected to be in the Hospital for more than seven (7) days following a covered Emergency Evacuation, or pass away during the Trip, the Company will return Your unattended minor child(ren) (under the age of eighteen (18)) who is/are accompanying You on the scheduled Trip, to the domicile of a person nominated by You or Your next of kin with an attendant if necessary.

-Transportation to Join You: If You are in a Hospital alone for more than seven (7) consecutive days, or if the attending Physician certifies that due to Your Accidental Injury or Sickness, You will be required to stay in the Hospital for more than seven (7) consecutive days, upon request the Company will bring a person, chosen by You, for a single visit to and from Your bedside provided that repatriation is not imminent.
+Transportation to Join You: If You are traveling alone and are in a Hospital alone for more than seven (7) consecutive days or if the attending Physician certifies that due to Your Accidental Injury or Sickness, You will be required to stay in the Hospital for more than seven (7) consecutive days, upon request the Company will bring a person, chosen by You, for a single visit to and from Your bedside provided that repatriation is not imminent.

-Transportation services are provided if authorized in advance by the assistance provider and are limited to necessary Economy Fares less the value of applied credit from unused travel tickets, if applicable.
-Transportation means any Common Carrier, or other land, water or air conveyance, required for an Emergency Evacuation and includes air ambulances, land ambulances and private motor vehicles.
+Transportation services are provided if authorized in advance and arranged by the Company or the Company’s Travel Assistance Company and are limited to necessary Economy Fares less the value of applied credit from unused travel tickets, if applicable.

 REPATRIATION OF REMAINS

-The Company will pay the reasonable Covered Expenses incurred to return Your body to Your primary residence if You die during the Trip.
-This will not exceed the Maximum Benefit shown on the Confirmation of Coverage.
-This benefit is provided if authorized in advance by the assistance provider.
+The Company will pay up to the Maximum Benefit shown on the Schedule of Benefits for the Covered Repatriation Expenses incurred to return Your body to the United States of America if You die during the Trip.
+This benefit is provided only if authorized in advance and arranged by the Company or the Company’s Travel Assistance Company.

-Covered Expenses include, but are not limited to, expenses for embalming, cremation, casket for transport and transportation.
+Covered Repatriation Expenses include, but are not limited to, expenses for embalming, cremation, minimal casket container and transportation.